raphael-proust/OGL-SRD5/pages/17.monsters/default.md

 **Challenge** 5 (1,800 XP)

 **_Fire Form_**.
-The elemental can move through a space as narrow as 1 inch wide without squeezing.
+The elemental can move through a space as narrow as 2.5cm wide without squeezing.
 A creature that touches the elemental or hits it with a melee attack while within 1.5m of it takes 5 (1d10) fire damage.
 In addition, the elemental can enter a hostile creature’s space and stop there.
 The first time it enters a creature’s space on a turn, that creature takes 5 (1d10) fire damage and catches fire; until someone takes an action to douse the fire, the creature takes 5 (1d10) fire damage at the start of each of its turns.

 **_Illumination_**.
 The elemental sheds bright light in a 9m radius and dim light in an additional 9m.